CDMurr/radar-menu/README.md

 ## Usage
 Businesses send out the link to the live application.

-Once the application is opened, the user will be presented with the Homepage, with exisiting posts, and comments about various menus items the restaurant has.
+Once the application is opened, the user will be presented with the Homepage, with existing posts, and comments about various menus items the restaurant has.

 Then the customer can sign-up, or log-in.
-Once the customer is logged in they will then have access to make their own post, comments,and upvote ability.
+Once the customer is logged in, they will then have access to make their own post, comments, and upvote ability.

-This is extremely helpful to get feedback from the customers to see which menu items the custmers are talking the most about, and to help get feed back on new menu items once they've been rolled out.
+This is extremely helpful to get feedback from the customers to see which menu items the customers are talking the most about, and to help get feedback on new menu items once they've been rolled out.

-Owners can leverage the platform to interact with there customers on a pesonal level.
+Owners can leverage the platform to interact with their customers on a personal level.

   #### ![screen-shot](public/images/final1.png)